 Our Bankruptcy Checklist explains what documents you need to file bankruptcy.
 Judges and Trustees understand most bankruptcy clients tell the truth.
 However, they require documentation to verify your income, assets, debts, and expenses.
 This is simple.
-You can normally file a Chapter 7 if you have:
+You can typically file a Chapter 7 if you have:

-- a low income
+- A low income

 - few assets and